 Helen Hamilton is the Early Years representative on the Board and an Associate of the Regional Training Unit.
-Helen is Principal of Cranmore Integrated Primary school which she has led since its inception.
+Helen is the former Principal of Cranmore Integrated Primary school which she led since its inception.
 She has also won the prestigious Ted Wragg Teaching Award for Lifetime Achievement sponsored by the DFES Innovation Unit.
 Helen brings a wealth of experience in educational issues and leadership issues to the Board as well as her passionate commitment to Integrated Education.

 David Clement David has spent almost his whole working life endeavouring to improve the efficiency and effectiveness of public sector finances in the UK and overseas.
 In recent years he has concentrated on improving good governance especially in third sector organisations.
 He was awarded the OBE in 2006 for his voluntary work in the local community in Northern Ireland reflecting his varied interests in helping others to develop their skills and knowledge.

 Brendan O’Loan is a representative of the Teachers Committee.
 Brendan is Head of RE in Hazelwood Integrated College and Leader on Integration and Diversity.
 He has been involved in developing and sharing good practice in the promotion of integration.
 Brendan sits on the Policy and Planning Committee.